microsoft/ebpf-for-windows/docs/Governance.md

 ### P2:
 This label is used for the next level of priority.
 Issues marked as P2 for the current milestone may be moved to the *next milestone* after discussing in the weekly triage meeting.
 ### P3:
 This label is used for low priority issues.
-Issues marked with this label may be moved to the *backlog* milestone.
+Issues marked with this label may be moved to the *next milestone* or the *backlog* milestone, without needing further discussion in the weekly triage meeting.
-Note that triage drivers, maintainers, and project admins can change the priority of issues as deemed necessary.

 ## Reviewing Pull Requests